Platform Usage Contract

 1.2.
 Initial User Administrator’s information: name, email address, phone number and a Power of Attorney (PoA).

-2. Requesting a Token Device for the Customer to access the PRISMA Capacity Platform.
+3. Requesting a Token Device for the Customer to access the PRISMA Platform.
 The User Administrator must choose between a hardware or software solution.
 If selected, the delivery of the hardware solution could take 2 to 10 business days.
-In the meantime, a preliminary Customer account will be created at the PRISMA Capacity Platform.
+In the meantime, a preliminary Customer account will be created on the PRISMA Platform.

 Article 7: Appointment of the User Administrator